2014 AFL finals series: Venues

 The matches of the 2014 AFL finals series were contested at four venues.
 The Melbourne Cricket Ground (MCG), the home ground of Hawthorn, hosted five of the series' nine matches, including the Grand Final.
 ANZ Stadium hosted both the first qualifying final and the first preliminary final of the series, which were both hosted by Sydney, who are contracted to play at ANZ for their finals games instead of their usual home ground, the Sydney Cricket Ground, until 2016.
-Adelaide Oval hosted the first elimination final between Port Adelaude and Richmond, its first VFL/AFL finals match.
+Adelaide Oval hosted the first elimination final between Port Adelaide and Richmond, its first VFL/AFL finals match.
 Patersons Stadium held one match during the finals series, playing host to Fremantle's semi final game against Port Adelaide.

 Matches

 The system used for the 2014 AFL finals series is a final eight system.
 The top four teams in the eight receive the "double chance" when they play in week-one qualifying finals, such that if a top-four team loses in the first week it still remains in the finals, playing a semi-final the next week against the winner of an elimination final.
 The bottom four of the eight play knock-out games – only the winners survive and move on to the next week.
 Home-state advantage goes to the team with the higher ladder position in the first two weeks, to the qualifying final winners in the third week.

 In the second week, the winners of the qualifying finals receive a bye to the third week.
 The losers of the qualifying final plays the elimination finals winners in a semi-final.
 In the third week, the winners of the semi-finals from week two play the winners of the qualifying finals in the first week.
 The winners of those matches move on to the Grand Final at the MCG in Melbourne.